-For the safety of our students and for those students with allergies, pets should not be at school.
-Pets should remain in cars, and be secured inside the vehicle, at arrival and dismissal times.
+For the safety of our students and for those students with allergies, pets should not be on school property unless it is a service or guide dog.
+Pets should remain in cars and not walk around by leash at arrival or dismissal times to ensure safety of the students and the pets.